GautierDorval/interpretive-governance-manifest/VALIDATOR.md

 For full conformance, the system MUST refuse or downgrade output sections when required evidence is missing.

+### Check H: Transparent non-actions (response legitimacy)

+When refusing or downgrading, the system MUST be able to report:
+- which authorization condition failed;
+- what evidence was missing, conflicting, or out of scope;
+- what additional input would allow a legitimate response.

+This check concerns *interpretability of non-response* (response legitimacy) and is compatible with response-authorization layers (e.g., a "Q-Layer").

 ---

 ## 4. Mapping checks to conformance levels